CharonSSS/RSS-Origin/README.md

 5. Launch your game.

 ### Hardward requirements
-It is the same as RSS Textures.
+It is the same as RSS-Textures.

 ## For _RSS-Origin JSUNrings_